Mikrobot-Academy/WRO-2025-Nexus-Dynamics/README.md

 This repo contains all our code, schematics, planning documentation, and media that showcase our journey from concept to competition.

-We are Team NEO NEXUS future-focused, logic-driven, and proudly engineered for the WRO world stage.
+We are Team NEXUS DYNAMICS future-focused, logic-driven, and proudly engineered for the WRO world stage.